laralaralaraboo/Lara-Practice-Projects/Readme.md

 ## General Info

-This project is an attempt to show some of my Web Dev skills
+This project is an attempt to show some of my Frontend skills using css and html.
+Nothing incredibly fancy and no use of databases or php.

 ## Technologies

-Most of these projects will be made using.....
+Html5 and a css stylesheet.

 ## Setup

-Simply dig around
+No set up necessary.